geekonamotorcycle/Move-Pics/README.md

 *  What does it do?

-    I'ts duty is to organize files into folders by their creation date.
+    It's duty is to organize files into folders by their creation date.

 *  Why?